nuwa-protocol/NIPs/nips/nip-1.md

 **Recommendation**: Prioritize Verification Relationship-Based, combinable with Capability Objects.

+#### Specific Permissions for DID Document Updates

+To ensure clarity and consistent implementation, this NIP specifies the following mapping between DID document update operations and the required verification relationships.
+Any update to the DID document MUST be authorized by a signature from a key that is listed in the appropriate verification relationship array within the *current* version of the DID document being updated.

+*   **Managing Keys and Verification Relationships (`capabilityDelegation`)**:
+    *   Adding a new `verificationMethod` entry (i.e., registering a new key).
+    *   Removing an existing `verificationMethod` entry (i.e., revoking a key).
+    *   Modifying properties of an existing `verificationMethod` entry (e.g., `type`, `publicKeyMultibase`, `expires`).
+    *   Modifying the lists of key IDs within any of the verification relationship arrays (`authentication`, `assertionMethod`, `capabilityInvocation`, `capabilityDelegation` itself).
+    *   **Rationale**: These operations alter the fundamental security and control structure of the DID.
+Therefore, they require the highest level of authorization, granted by `capabilityDelegation`.
+Typically, only Master Key(s) or specifically designated high-privilege keys will possess this capability.

+*   **Managing Service Endpoints (`capabilityInvocation`)**:
+    *   Adding a new `service` entry to the `service` array.
+    *   Removing an existing `service` entry from the `service` array.
+    *   Modifying an existing `service` entry (e.g., changing `serviceEndpoint`, `type`, or service-specific metadata).
+    *   **Rationale**: These operations define how other Agents interact with the services offered by the DID subject.
+While significant, they are generally considered less critical than direct key management. `capabilityInvocation` allows designated keys to manage these service declarations.

+*   **Changing the DID Controller**:
+    *   Modifying the `controller` field of the DID document.
+    *   **Rationale**: This operation transfers the ultimate control over the DID document to a new entity.
+This is the most sensitive update and implicitly requires authorization by a key that is currently designated with `authentication` and `capabilityDelegation` rights and represents the authority of the current `controller`.
+The specific mechanism for controller updates may also be further defined by the DID method itself.

+Implementers MUST ensure that any attempt to update the DID document is validated against these permission requirements.
+An update operation MUST be rejected if the authorizing signature does not originate from a key possessing the necessary verification relationship as defined above.

 ### Device/Operational Key Registration / Update Protocol (Draft)

 This section outlines a high-level protocol for adding a new operational key (for a device, application, or other operational context) to the DID document.